An orthogonal perspective on Gauss composition: Norms

 \subsection{Comparison to Wood}

-Wood defines a \defi{linear binary quadratic form} as a global section $f\in\Sym^2M\otimes L$, and Proposition 6.1 shows that $f$ yields a corresponding quadratic $\scrO_X$-module $Q\colon\scrM^\vee\to L$.
-The dual ensures to preserve the discriminant between $f$ and its corresponding quadratic algebra (see \cite{Wood}*{Theorem 1.6}).
+Wood \cite{Wood} defines a \defi{linear binary quadratic form} as a global section $f\in\Sym^2M\otimes L$, and Wood's Proposition 6.1 shows that $f$ yields a corresponding quadratic $\scrO_X$-module $Q\colon\scrM^\vee\to L$.
+The dual ensures the preservation of the discriminant between $f$ and its corresponding quadratic algebra (see \cite{Wood}*{Theorem 1.6}).
 We therefore anticipate, in comparing to Wood, we will need to replace $\scrM$ with $\scrM^\vee$, see \eqref{eqn:sym2sym2}.